This article originally appeared on Sales Hacker.

 - Update CRM – Whether it’s Salesforce or another CRM, one of the most crucial things that gets missed in sales is keeping consistent notes and next steps updated in your CRM.
 This will help you remember each conversation you had with a prospect for future calls and later follow-up.
 Many deals that don’t get closed the first time can reappear in a year or two if the prospect isn’t happy with the solution they bought, and it’s helpful to be able to accurately recall how the conversation went.
 Keeping copious notes and next steps will also help you forecast your deals more accurately, which will make happier managers.

 - Send Follow-Up Emails – Reviewing your pipeline and following up with your prospects should be a daily habit.
 This does not mean you email each person each day (because that is very annoying) but you should have a sequence of follow-ups that happens on a daily basis.
 My days are usually packed with calls and meetings so this last hour is the time to make the follow-ups to help progress deals.
 Make sure your whole team is also following this sequence so that all prospects are given the same attention.
+This part can be simplified by using email sequence software, as it allows the scheduling of emails.

 - Clean Email Inbox – I am inbox zero all the way.
 Keeping a clean email inbox not only helps keep you organized, but it really helps to prioritize the emails that need to be followed up with quickly.
 I have a folder system for all emails and at the end of the day I have either replied to every email or put the email in a folder to follow up as soon as I have the information I need.
 I have to attribute a large amount of my sales success to email so this is very important to me.
 Staying on top of emails and replying promptly builds trust with prospects—they can always rely on hearing back from you, no matter how small of a question they have.